How to install Micro Edge on a custom appliance

 1. Insert a USB drive.
 Note that all contents and file system will be overwritten.

-2. Download the e6 image from ETM Dashboard.
+2. Download the software image from ETM Dashboard.

 4. Using your image writing utility, image the file onto the USB disk.